 - Customize Your Report: Assemble data into groups, add fields, and apply filters using the Report Builder.

-- Save Your Report: Click “Save” after you’re happy with the report and give it a name and a brief description to make it easier to find.
+- Save Your Report: Click “Save” after you’re pleased with the report and give it a name and a brief description to make it easier to find.

 Tailoring Fields and Filters in Reports